The Palace of Placentia, Greenwich

 With the increased popularity of the Palace of Placentia in Greenwich, the nearby Eltham Palace went out of favour with the royal family and fell into disrepair.

-Although both King James I and King Charles I continued to make the Palace their principle residence, the Parliamentary (Civil) War would soon bring an end to the favours of this old manor house.
+Although both King James I and King Charles I continued to make the Palace their principal residence, the Parliamentary (Civil) War would soon bring an end to the favours of this old manor house.
 Once Cromwell had taken control of the country, he tried to sell the Palace but to avail.
 Instead, he converted the entire building into a biscuit factory and then briefly a prisoner of war camp.

 By the time of the restoration in 1660, the Palace of Placentia had fallen into a state of disrepair.
 King Charles II subsequently ordered the old buildings to be demolished and in their place a ‘most magnificent palace of freestone’ to be built.
 Unfortunately only a part of this new palace was ever built (it now forms part of the University of Greenwich buildings), and by the reign of William and Mary the royal family had turned their attention to Kensington Palace and Hampton Court.